titel-media/docker-hub-images/README.md

 Automatic builds of container images for Docker Hub

+## Intro

+Images you can find here are mainly convenience images used for CI purposes.

 ## terraform

 Aims to be a copy of the official hashicorp/terraform:light image with bash